SDU-eScience/UCloud/docs/reference/accounting_transfer.md

 #     "next": null
 # }

-# After inspecting the allocations, we see that the original (root) allocation remains unchanged.
+# After inspecting the allocations, we see that the original (root) allocation has changed.
+The
-# However, the leaf workspace now have a new allocation.
-This allocation has the root allocation as a
+# system has immediately removed all the resources.
+The leaf workspace now have a new allocation.
-# parent, indicated by the path.
+# The new allocation does not have a parent.

 ```